Dresser Winn

 Dresser Winn (born November 11, 1998) is an American professional football quarterback.
-He has been a member of the Los Angeles Rams, the Edmonton Elks of the Canadian Football League (CFL), and the Memphis Showboats of the United Football League (UFL).
+He has been a member of the Los Angeles Rams, the Edmonton Elks and Montreal Alouettes of the Canadian Football League (CFL), and the Memphis Showboats of the United Football League (UFL).
 He played college football for the UT Martin Skyhawks.

 Early life

 Winn grew up in Dresden, Tennessee and attended Dresden High School.
 During high school, he completed 137 out of 191 passing attempts for 2,630 yards with 38 touchdowns and eight interceptions while rushing for 739 yards and six scores on 82 carries.
 He was rated a two-star recruit and originally committed to play college football at Western Michigan but instead committed to play college football at UT Martin.

 College career

 Winn started five games during his true freshman season in 2017 with the UT-Martin Skyhawks and passed for 744 passing yards, five touchdowns and one interception.
 During the 2018 season, he played in and started seven games before suffering an injury that would have him sit out for the rest of the season.
 He finished the season with completing 154 out of 234 passing attempts for 1,601 yards, 12 passing touchdowns and nine interceptions.
 During the 2019 season, he played in two games and was redshirted.
 He finished the season with completing five out of nine passing attempts for 59 yards.
 During the 2020 season, he played in four games at quarterback and the team's primary punter before suffering through a season-ending injury.
 He finished the season with completing six out of 11 passing attempts for 30 yards.
 During the 2021 season, he played in three games and finished the season with completing 45 out of 91 passing attempts for 438 yards, two touchdowns and two interceptions.
 During the 2022 season, he played in and started all 11 games at quarterback and finished the season with completing 232 of 379 pass attempts for 2,928 yards, 18 touchdowns and 11 interceptions.